How to Find Who Restarted/Shutdown Windows Server

 Comment:

-Use Powershell to find Who Restarted the Server
+Use PowerShell to find Who Restarted the Server

-You can also check Windows Events using Powershell cmdlet.
+You can also check Windows Events using PowerShell cmdlet.
 The cmdlet we will use is Get-WinEvent and Get-EventLog.

 Get-WinEvent